 * For the ultimate good review of a bad book, the exemplar has to be Slacktivist‘s ongoing page-by-page and scene-by-scene reviews of the Left Behind books and movies, which many of you have probably already heard of.

 ** not to mention, a second response about how I was too pathetic to deserve a response.
 Hurrah!

-*** much like Graves’ Greek Myths, which is somewhere close to being a standard work on the subject – even though much of the author’s commentary on the myths is now extremely outdated and based on a poor understanding of what was, to begin with, flaky archaeology.
-Which wasn’t the author’s fault, because at the time it was pretty up-to-date archaeology; carbon-dating, and particularly, calibrated carbon-dating; and new paradigms of cultural change mechanisms, came along and replaced or disproved it.
+*** much like Graves’ Greek Myths, which is somewhere close to being a standard work on the subject – even though much of the author’s commentary on the myths is now extremely outdated, given that it was based on a poor understanding of outdated archaeology and anthropology.

 I grew up not far from the sea.
 I didn’t go down to the beach or the seafront very often, but I was close enough that you could see out to sea from the top deck of my school bus.
 I’ve always felt good by the sea.*

 On the other hand, I grew up in an area where the sea is the colour of weak milky tea.
 So it’s always nice to go somewhere and find that the sea can, actually, sometimes be storybook blue.**

 In other sea-related (or, at least, tidal) news: the mystery words on the shore of the Avon, which we spotted last weekend and posted about, have been identified: an artwork to highlight litter in the sea, by an artist called Pete Dolby.
 Thanks to Liz for writing and letting me know.